Fudenberg-Research-Group/akitaV2-analyses/README.md

 Includes two notebooks exlaining and visualizing disruption and insertion experiments.

 ### 4. input data/
-Consists of data preprocessing scripts and crucial TSV tables required for analysis.
+Consists of data preprocessing scripts and crucial TSV tables containing information about CTCF sites, including their genomic locations.
+The CTCF sites analyzed do not overlap with each other or with repeatable elements.

 ## Contact Information